Nipol/bean-contracts/README.md

 * ERC4494 - Provide EIP4494 details aka permit for ERC721 and smooth the approach process by signing
 * Initializer - After the contract is deployed, you can configure a function that can only be called once
 * Ownership - It is a single contract ownership and follows the ERC173 specification
 * PermissionTable - Manage the contract address and its callable function signatures as an allow list.
-It can be managed with up to 256 Roles.
+It can be managed with up to 256 Roles
 * ReentrantSafe - Prevent the function from running again while it is running
 * Scheduler - Manage task-level scheduling at the time specified by the developer
-* Wizadry - Many Tx's can be compressed into one, and execution can be dynamically changed depending on the running state.
+* Wizadry - Many Tx's can be compressed into one, and execution can be dynamically changed depending on the running state

 **Library Contract**
-* BeaconDeployer - This is a wrapper that deploy beacon contracts created in yul.
+* BeaconDeployer - This is a wrapper that deploy beacon contracts created in yul
-* BeaconProxy - A library that helps deploy Beacon proxy the minimum contract size referring to the implementation through Beacon.
+* BeaconProxy - A library that helps deploy Beacon proxy the minimum contract size referring to the implementation through Beacon
 * MinimalProxy - It helps to deploy the Minimal Proxy, which is the EIP 1167 specification.
 * EIP712 - Easy set of functions to support EIP712, signTypedData specifications
 * Witchcraft - A library for magical dynamic ABIs

+**Support Contract**
+* WETH - Wrapped Ether Contract

 ## Acknowledgements